eMoflon/emoflon-ibex-tests/testsuites/Testsuite_1/test/testsuite1/performance/README.md

 To do this, run the LaunchGroup class.

-- To execute all tests, run the file AllPerformanceTests.launch in the performace folder of the testsuite project.
+- To execute all tests, run the file AllPerformanceTests.launch in the performance folder of the testsuite project.
 - After all tests have been executed, the plots are automatically generated for the collected data.

 Generating plots